 There are no examinations in the EESA program.
 You will be developing a portfolio of solutions to problems.
 The focus is on implementing and doing, not simply analyzing.
 You will be evaluated based on the impact of 4 deliverables per client, not on the quality of the recommendations or proposals of what the client should do.
 The deliverables should cover at least 3 functional areas of the clients' business such as Marketing, Accounting, or Operations.
 Each consulting team will be expected to complete assignments related to different aspects of the consulting experience for discussion and implementation.

-The courses will be jointly taught by CU-Boulder faculty member Dr. Erick Mueller and Oklahoma State University faculty member Dr. Mike Morris.
+The courses will be jointly taught by CU-Boulder faculty member Dr. Erick Mueller and University of Florida faculty member Dr. Mike Morris.

 Staff at the University of Western Cape will provide additional support and the EESA team will make all in country arrangements, including transportation to and from the airport, housing, and transportation to the townships and other excursions.
 They are available for counseling on any concerns you may have during the program.

 The program includes field trips to Cape Town, Cape of Good Hope, Robben Island and Stellenbosch.

 |Term||Year||App Deadline||App Review Begins||Start Date||End Date|